aws cost optimisation

 Savings plans

-Savings Plans offer a flexible way to reduce AWS costs by allowing users to commit to a specific hourly spend over one or three years.
-Unlike Reserved Instances, which are tied to particular instance types, Savings Plans provide broader coverage and apply discounts across multiple AWS services, including compute, databases, and storage.
-This flexibility makes Savings Plans a strong option for organizations that want cost savings but still need room to adjust their workloads.
+Savings Plans offer a flexible way to reduce AWS costs.
+Users commit to a fixed hourly spend for one or three years.
+Unlike Reserved Instances, Savings Plans are not tied to specific instance types.
+They apply discounts across multiple AWS services, including compute, databases, and storage.

 Spot instances